Why Low Moisture

-Before discussing the Real Men process, we must first discuss why we need to do anything more than vacuum regularly in the first place.
+Before discussing how this amazing low moisture process works, we must first discuss why we need to do anything more than vacuum regularly in the first place.
 There are three types of dirt we will find trapped in our carpet.

 - Solid dirt